mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 Dinom does not really have a planetary government as such.
 Each of the cities is run by a board of directors who answer to the shareholders of the mining and ore processing companies.
-Workers and non- shareholders receive little representation at any level, creating an effective oligarchy.
+Workers and non-shareholders receive little representation at any level, creating an effective oligarchy.
 Offworld affairs are the responsibility of the World Board, which meets in Rhylan.
 Theoretically responsible for system security